victorcastro/docs/docs/conversation/conversation-channel-support.md

 ###### Card Messages

-RCS supports natively Card Messages with at least 3 choices.
+RCS supports natively Card Messages with maximum 3 choices.
 The media message in the Card should point to an image or a video.

 ---